-It might seem like there's a lot to learn about Trainer Battles and the GO Battle League at first, but the fun, fast-paced battles are easy to pick up.
-Read on to learn everything you need to know to start on your path to the top ranks, from how the GO Battle League’s ranking system works to what you should consider when building your team.
-You’ll be rising in the ranks before you know it!
+Getting started in the GO Battle League might seem intimidating initially, but the fast-paced battles are fun—you’ll find yourself picking up the experience and knowledge to battle like a pro.
+Continue reading to learn everything you need to know to get started and quickly rise through the ranks, from how the GO Battle League’s system works to what you should consider when building your team.
+You’ll be a seasoned battler in no time!

-Once you decide to battle, you’ll select a team and get matched with another Trainer of a similar rank as you.
-This way, even if you’re just getting started, you won’t have to worry about battling a Trainer who has already racked up lots of GO Battle League wins.
+Once you select which league or cup you want to battle in, you’ll select a team of three Pokémon and get matched with another Trainer competing at a similar rank.
+Even if you’re just getting started, you won’t have to worry about battling a Trainer who has already racked up lots of GO Battle League wins.

-It’s also crucial to consider which Pokémon your opponents are most likely to be using.
+It’s also crucial to consider which Pokémon your opponents are most likely going to use.
 Each league has some Pokémon that are favored by a lot of competitors.
-If you’re a fan of these Pokémon, you may want to build your own teams featuring them.
-But whether or not you use the most popular Pokémon, it’s important to make sure you have Pokémon on your team that can handle them.
-For instance, Dragon-type Pokémon, like Giratina, are popular in the Ultra and Master Leagues, so many Trainers use Pokémon with the Fairy-type Fast Attack Charm, usually Clefable or Togekiss, to gain an advantage against Dragon types.
-Pay attention to the Pokémon you're seeing a lot of in battle, and make sure you’re prepared to defeat them.
+If you’re a fan of these Pokémon, you may want to feature them in your own teams.
+But whether or not you use the most popular Pokémon, it’s important to make sure you have Pokémon on your team that can also oppose these popular Pokémon.
+For instance, Dragon-type Pokémon—like Dragonite, Dialga, and Giratina—are popular in the Ultra and Master Leagues, so many Trainers use Pokémon like Gardevoir or Togekiss with a Fairy-type Fast Attack to gain an advantage against Dragon types.
+Pay attention to the Pokémon you find yourself encountering frequently in Trainer Battles, and make sure you’re prepared to defeat them.

 If you’re just jumping into Trainer Battles after focusing on Raid Battles, it’s a good idea to supplement the Pokémon you’ve already powered up with ones more focused on Trainer Battles.